davidwalter0/go-persist/README.md

 ---
-persist is an abstraction on top of db components
+go-persist is a persistent abstraction on top of db components

 The following environment variables are used to configure the database